rjmccall/swift-evolution/visions/accessors.md

 myFoo.value = 51        // calls the set accessor for Foo.value
 ```

-Other kinds of operations can also be compiled in terms of `get` and `set`.
+Other kinds of operations can also be defined in terms of `get` and `set`.
 For example, if you pass a computed property as an `inout` argument:

 ```swift
 myFoo.value += 10